afollestad/material-dialogs/README.md

 If you want to use the default error color from the guidelines, you can use `inputMaxLength(int)` which doesn't take the second error color parameter*

+## Custom Invalidation

+The easiest way to invalidate (enable or disable the EditText based on whether you think the input is acceptable) input dialogs is to call `alwaysCallInputCallback()` from the `Builder` so that the callback is invoked every time the user changes their input.
+From there, you can constantly check what they've typed and use `setEnabled()` on the `EditText` view (which can be retrieved with `MaterialDialog#getInputEditText()`).

 ---

 # Progress Dialogs